 Table 1.
-Identification for Amphoacetates C8-C18 and Amphoacetate C12-C14 as provided in the 'Analogue Approach for REACH Registration of ALKYLAMPHOACETATES', section 4.2.
+Identification for Amphoacetates C8-C18 and Amphoacetate C12 as provided in the Analogue Approach for REACH Registration of ALKYLAMPHOACETATES, section 4.2.

-Amphoacetate C12-C14 EC 938-645-3 (target) Amphoacetates C8-C18 EC 931-291-0 (source)
+Amphoacetate C12 EC 271-794-6 (target) Amphoacetates C8-C18 EC 931-291-0 (source)

-Monoacetate/Diacetate ratio Monoacetate form and diacetate Monoacetate form
+Monoacetate/Diacetate ratio Monoacetate form only Monoacetate form and Diacetate form

-form (and diacetate form (

 Distribution of alkyl derivatives constituents

 C8

 C10

-C12
+C12 e====

 C14

 C16

 C18+C18:1

 A wider range of carbon chain length spanning from C8 to C18 is included in the composition of the source substance compared with the Substance.
-The C12 and C14 alkyl derivatives are the similar main constituents between the substances.
-Differences in the concentrations of these constituents are identified.
-More specifically, the Substance has a higher concentration in C12/14 than the source substance.
+The C12 alkyl derivative is the similar main constituent between the substances.
+Differences in the concentrations of this constituent is identified.
+More specifically, the Substance has a higher concentration in C12 than the source substance.